lvirard/coast-hf/README.md

 # coast-hf
 An app to easily visualize oceanographic data from Coast-HF network

-Project In 3 STEPS :
+Project developped during a 3 weeks internship in LOPS-Ifremer In 3 STEPS :

 Step 1 : design the app with streamlit and fictive data --> completed